Skip to main content

 We appreciate the opportunity to listen to the community's concerns and collaborate with stakeholders on potential solutions, and we take all feedback seriously.
 However, there are instances in which we are unable to directly integrate all the input we receive into our decisions and recommendations.
 In those cases, we will follow up by sharing our reasoning for decisions and why we have chosen to integrate certain points.

-We engage four groups in the IGP process:
+We engage three groups in the IGP process:

 • Working groups that serve in an advisory capacity.
 These specialized groups are focused on topics like social and economic resilience, transmission planning and the sourcing and evaluation of contractors.